Makrand Sinha

 Yassine Hamoudi, Qipeng Liu and Makrand Sinha

-To appear in Eurocrypt 2024.
+Appeared in Eurocrypt 2024.

 Collision-resistant hashing, a fundamental primitive in modern cryptography, ensures that there is no efficient way to find distinct inputs that produce the same hash value.
 This property underpins the security of various cryptographic applications, making it crucial to understand its complexity.
 The complexity of this problem is well-understood in the classical setting and \(\Theta(N^{1/2})\) queries are needed to find a collision.
 However, the advent of quantum computing has introduced new challenges since quantum adversaries --- equipped with the power of quantum queries --- can find collisions much more efficiently.
 Brassard, Høyer and Tapp and Aaronson and Shi established that full-scale quantum adversaries require \(\Theta(N^{1/3})\) queries to find a collision, prompting a need for longer hash outputs, which impacts efficiency in terms of the key lengths needed for security.